Katherine Bell Tippetts: Early life

 Emily Katherine Bell was born in Marion Station, Maryland, the daughter of Nathaniel Thomas Bell and Julia Frances Hawkes Bell.
-Her mother was a Mayflower descendant.
+Her mother was a Mayflower descendant through Isaac Allerton, a lieutenant-governer under William Bradford.

 Career

 Audubon Society and conservation work

 Tippetts moved to Florida in 1902, one of the city's "pioneers" and proprietor of the Belmont Hotel.
 She founded the St. Petersburg chapter of the National Audubon Society in 1909, holding the first meeting in her hotel, and was the chapter's president for over 30 years, until she retired from the post in 1940.
 She was also the first woman president of the Florida Audubon Society, serving from 1920 to 1924.
+By this time, she had gained a national reputation as a conservationist.
 She contributed to the establishment of wildlife sanctuaries in Florida, and the passage of the Migratory Bird Act of 1913.
-She successfully petitioned the state to protect the American robin, and holly plants, and to form the Florida Fish and Game Commission.
+Dubbed the "Florida Bird Woman", she successfully petitioned the state to form the Florida Fish and Game Commission, as well as to protect the American robin and holly plants.
 In 1915, under her pressure, St. Petersburg became the second known city in the world to tax cat owners, an effort to control the hazards of stray and abandoned cats.
 "Mrs. Tippetts said that she would rather have a tree named for her, than anything else, except perhaps her child and grandchild," according to a 1928 account.
 She was chair of the Nature Study and Wildlife Refuges committee (1924 to 1928) and chair of the Division of Conservation (1928 to 1932) of the General Federation of Women's Clubs.

 Other leadership roles

 During World War I, Tippetts raised money as city chair of the War Savings Stamp campaign.
 In 1922, Tippetts became one of the first two women to run for a seat in the Florida legislature.
+She was defeated finishing second out of four.
 She was vice president of the American Forestry Association, and president of the Florida Federation of Women's Clubs from 1926 to 1928.
 She worked with her friend and Florida first lady May Mann Jennings on some federation projects, and in leadership of the Florida Legislative Council.
-She chaired the Florida Chamber of Commerce.
+She chaired the Florida Chamber of Commerce, was a member of the Florida State Reclamation Board, and served as a trustee of both the National Park Association and the National Camp Fire Girls.
 She was vice president of the Crippled Children's Guild, and in that role helped to found a children's hospital in 1926.
-She also organized the city's first Boy Scout troop and named a nearby lake.
+She also organized the city's first Boy Scout troop and renamed the nearby Reservoir Lake to Mirror Lake in honor of her late husband's newspaper, the Lake George Mirror.
+Tippetts also served on local hospital and parks boards, and she was a member of the Florida Educational Survey Commission, State Board of Illiteracy, and the National Board of Finances of the YWCA.